irmen/prog8/docs/source/programming.rst

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.

-Breaking out of a loop prematurely is possible with the ``break`` statement.
+Breaking out of a loop prematurely is possible with the ``break`` statement, immediately continue into the next cycle of the loop with the ``continue`` statement.
+(These are just shorthands for a goto + a label)

 The *unroll* loop is not really a loop, but looks like one.
 It actually duplicates the statements in its block on the spot by the given number of times.
 It's meant to "unroll loops" - trade memory for speed by avoiding the actual repeat loop counting code.